dadaloop82/ecologichome-container/README.md

 - 🎛️ **Sensors:** Entities that act as triggers and conditions (e.g., sensor.occupancy).
 - 🏠 **Devices:** Actuators + sensors

-#### 1. Data Extraction
+### Data Extraction
 In this initial phase, we tap into the wealth of data stored by Homeassistant.
 This includes the states of various actuators and the triggering conditions from sensors.
 The extracted data is then formatted into a machine learning-friendly CSV structure.
 Each row represents a published state of an actuator, along with the states of other relevant sensors.

-Example CSV format:
+### Example CSV format:
 ```csv
 actuators, states, created, duplicate, sensor1, sensor2, sensor3, sensor4...
 living_room_light, on, 2023-01-01, false, motion_detected, door_open, temperature_high...
 ```

-#### 2. Learning model
+##  Learning model
 Focusing initially on predicting lights, we employ a simple sklearn Decision Tree model.
 To enhance accuracy, recent data is weighted more heavily, and the last state is considered as a feature input.

-#### 3. Appdaemon Execution
+## Appdaemon Execution
-Real-time deployment of prediction models is made seamless through the use of Appdaemon.

-For every sensor change, a request is made to predict new states for actuators and execute them.
+Real-time deployment of prediction models is made seamless through the use of Appdaemon; for every sensor change, a request is made to predict new states for actuators and execute them.

 ## Architecture diagram
 ![Architecture Diagram](https://github.com/dadaloop82/ecologichome-container/raw/master/doc/arch_diagram.png)